MihirSahu/TryHackMe-Notes/Miscellaneous/Upload_Vulnerabilities.md

 >		}
 >	});
 >};
 4. Set up [Burpsuite](https://tryhackme.com/resources/blog/setting-up-burp) to be able to capture traffic.
 After setting it up, reload http://java.uploadvulns.thm and the traffic should be displayed in the Proxy > Intercept tab.
-The webpage should appear to be loading indefinitely
+The webpage should appear to be loading indefinitely.
+Right click > Do Intercept > Response to this request, and you'll be able to see the html code that the server sent us
 5. Delete the script tag that links the 'client-side-filter.js' to the html
-6. Right click > Do Intercept > Response to this request.
-Then click Forward until the webpage finishes loading
+6. Click Forward until the webpage finishes loading
 7. Now prepare the [Monkey Pentest Reverse Shell script](https://raw.githubusercontent.com/pentestmonkey/php-reverse-shell/master/php-reverse-shell.php) and upload it to the server.
 There should be no error because we removed the filtering restrictions
 8. Set up netcat with the port specified in the script `nc -nvlp 6000`
 9. Execute the script with curl